Oldrids: Expansion

 Further expansion took place in 2013 when Lincolnshire Co-op decided to exit their department store business, transferring their homestore branches in Lincoln and Gainsborough to Oldrids, although retaining the leaseholds themselves.
 All staff transferred across as part of the deal and the stores were rebranded Downtown and Oldrids respectively.

-In 2016, Central England Co-op sold their Westgate department store in Scunthorpe to Oldrids, who later rebranded it to Downtown in the September.
+In 2016, Central England Co-op sold their Westgate department store in Scunthorpe to Oldrids, who later rebranded it to Downtown in September of that year.
 The store had previously operated as Upton's and Binns (owned by House of Fraser), with the entrance way to the building still sporting the Binns name in stone to this day.
-It currently operates as the chain's outlet centre, with the top floor selling discounted products.
+It operated as the chain's outlet centre, with the top floor selling discounted products.

 Closures

 In June 2017 it was announced that the Downtown Lincoln store previously purchased from Lincolnshire Co-op would close, with Oldrids citing it as 'loss-making'.
 The store closed a month later.

 Oldrids also announced that they would not be renewing the lease for their Gainsborough department store, leading to its closure in January 2018.

 In July 2020, Oldrids announced that their original Boston department store would not reopen following the COVID-19 pandemic in an attempt to ensure the future viability of the business, bringing to an end the use of the Oldrids brand name and their two hundred year history in the town.

+In December 2021, it was reported that Oldrids' store in Scunthorpe was to close the following month.
+The developments surfaced via shop staff informing customers about the closure, with Oldrids declining to officially confirm the reports.
+The shop duly closed on 29 January 2022.

+Current operations

-The out-of-town Downtown stores at Boston and Grantham would continue to trade.
+As of February 2024, only the out-of-town Downtown stores at Boston and Grantham continue to trade.